When someone asks how much money they should save each month, I throw them a curveball reply:

 Make a list of major expenses within the next decade, ranging from replacing your gutters to throwing your wedding.
 (If it's easier, list broad categories like "home repairs," "holidays" and "wedding.")

-When you run through this exercise, you'll probably discover that you can't save enough for every goal on your list.
-You have four options:
+When you run through this exercise, you'll probably discover that you can't save enough for every savings goal on your list.
+You now have four options:

 - Lengthen your timeline